roriess/Telegram_bot/README.md

 •   Schedule library

-###  🖇 Database
+###   Database

-The bot uses an SQLite database (`tasks.db`) to store task information.
+The bot uses an SQLite database (`todo.db`) to store task information.
 The database schema includes fields for task ID, user ID, description, due date, and completion status.

 You can find the bot on Telegram to try out its features by using this nickname: @Tufaforubot